umr-amap/StormR/README.md

 \int_T \rho C_d v_r^3 dt
 $$

   $T$ stands for the whole lifecycle of the storm, $\rho$ represents the air density fixed here at      $10^{-3}$ $kg.m^{-3}$ ?
 Finally, $C_d$ models the drag coefficient of the storm.
-Although there exist       various method and formula to compute this parameter that are widely debatable, we chose here the     following parametrization derived in [Wang, G., Wu, L., Mei, W. et al. Ocean currents show global     intensification of weak tropical cyclones.
+Although there exist       various methods and formula to compute this parameter that are widely debatable, we chose here the     following parametrization derived in [Wang, G., Wu, L., Mei, W. et al. Ocean currents show global     intensification of weak tropical cyclones.
 Nature 611, 496–500 (2022)](     https://doi.org/10.1038/s41586-022-05326-4):

 $$
 \left\{